Close up of the hand of a PHS student holdidng an epee during Fencing class

 3. If needed, have a follow-up conversation among the people involved, including the students’ parents, guardians, or caregivers.

 Our community’s goal is to resolve disagreements and offer each other a chance to learn from mistakes.
-However, the community members involved may decide that a parent or guardian should stay onsite with a student during classes and/or free periods.
+However, the community members involved may decide that a parent, guardian, or caregiver should stay onsite with a student during classes and/or free periods.
 In rare instances, the healthiest course of action may be for a student or family to leave PHS.

 Restorative Circle Process